-As responsible business owners and stakeholders, we need to look beyond financial assessments when running businesses.
+As responsible business owners and stakeholders, we have to look beyond financial assessments when running businesses.
 It is a journey for every company with the aim to improve performance in non-financial areas.
-Research has also shown that companies which practice good sustainability reporting increases investors’ confidence and help build long-term value.
+Research has also shown that companies which disclose their sustainability reports increase investors’ confidence and help build long-term value.

 • Is it compliant with the international Sustainability Report framework?

 • Does it meet the local regulatory transparency requirements?

 • Good corporate governance includes giving stakeholders a well-rounded report by tracking and disclosing issues relevant to the environment and social performance of a listed company

 • Identification and management of key risks and opportunities

 • Improved stakeholder communications by providing a broad-based, non-financial perspective on the organisation

 • Facilitate workshops for issuers/companies/business owners to better understand the Sustainability Reporting project

 • Evaluate suitability of issuers’ identified international Sustainability Report framework and ESG factors

 • Draft/review management’s Sustainability Report based on the international framework identified and SGX Listing Rules